lwhitworth8/NGI-Capital-App/MarkdownFiles/NGIDesktopApp/NGICapitalAdvisory/Applications/PRD.ApplicationsAdmin.md

 # Applications Admin – PRD (NGI Capital Advisory)

+## Addendum – Coffee Chats Relationship (2025‑10‑03)

+Clarifications
+- Coffee chats are informal pre‑application conversations.
+They do not automatically change application status.
+- Admins may drag applications to a new lane after reviewing outcomes, but no automatic transition occurs upon chat completion.
+- The Student project page recommends scheduling a coffee chat before applying.
+- If an application already exists for the project and a chat is completed, the system may add an internal timeline note; status remains unchanged until an admin action.

+Interactions
+- Coffee chat scheduling and requests are managed in each Project’s Coffee Chats tab; see Coffee Chats PRD addendum for API and behaviors (holds, expiry, conflict checks).

 ## 0) Context & Goals
 Admin module for managing student applications to NGI Advisory projects.
 Provides project-scoped Kanban by default and a switchable global consolidated view.
 Integrates with Projects (capacity and questions), Students (immutable email, profile completeness), and Onboarding (interviews, offers, joining).
 No code changes here—this defines the expected behavior.